 HBMA MissionHBMA is committed to advancing the healthcare billing and management industry through advocacy and by providing education, information and other valuable resources to its members while promoting high ethical and professional standards.

-HBMA MembersThe HBMA membership, representing more than 30,000 employees at well over 600 companies, manages claims on behalf of hospital-based physicians, physician practices and other providers.
+HBMA MembersThe HBMA membership, representing more than 47,000 employees at nearly 500 revenue cycle management firms and professional billing departments.
 An increasing number also offer accounts receivable management, consulting, electronic medical record services and practice management functions.

 Ethics & IntegrityHBMA is serious about ethics and integrity.
 With the objective of eliminating unethical practices from the industry, HBMA partnered with the Department of Health and Human Services' Office of the Inspector General to write compliance plan guidelines for third-party medical billing companies.
 In addition, the association has developed the Medical Biller's Code of Ethics, which members agree to adhere to.